III.B. Procedures Regarding Misconduct in Research

-1.1 Before filing a complaint of research misconduct, an individual is encouraged to review the matter with his/her department chair, dean, and/or University Ombudsman, to seek advice from individuals he/she trusts, and through such consultation to determine whether the matter should be pursued.
-Inquiry into research misconduct should be initiated by written complaint filed with the dean of the school in which the respondent has his/her primary appointment.
+1.1 Before filing a complaint of research misconduct, an individual is encouraged to review the matter with their department chair, dean, and/or University Ombuds, to seek advice from trusted individuals, and through such consultation to determine whether the matter should be pursued.
+Inquiry into research misconduct should be initiated by written complaint filed with the dean of the school in which the respondent has their primary appointment.
 The complainant can be any individual, whether or not affiliated with the University. to the extent possible, the complaint should be detailed, specific and accompanied by appropriate documentation.
 Upon receipt of the complaint, the dean will notify the Provost.
 The dean and the Provost have the responsibility to protect the position and reputation of the complainant and any informants or other witnesses, and to protect these individuals from retaliation, so long as their allegations were made in good faith.
 The Provost will notify the Chair of the Faculty Senate that a complaint has been filed and the nature of the complaint, but will not identify the complainant, any informant, or the respondent, in order to preserve maximum confidentiality at this very preliminary stage of inquiry.

 1.2 Upon receipt of a properly documented complaint, the dean will inform the respondent of the nature of the charges, making every effort to avoid identifying the complainant or any informant.
-The dean shall outline to the respondent and to the complainant, his/her rights and obligations by reference to this and other relevant University procedures.
+The dean shall outline to the respondent and to the complainant, their rights and obligations by reference to this and other relevant University procedures.
 The dean will take steps to secure all documents, data and other materials that appear to be relevant to the allegations.
 The respondent is obligated to cooperate fully in all such efforts.
 The materials will be copied and the copies provided to the respondent.
 The originals will be retained as specified in Section 4.12.
 Every effort will be made to minimize disruption to the respondent’s research during this and subsequent phases of the inquiry subject to Sections 4.4 - 4.7.
 The dean will also appoint a preliminary inquiry committee consisting of at least three individuals, none of whom is a member of the same department as, or a collaborator with, or has a conflict of interest with the complainant or respondent.
 The members of the committee should be unbiased and have appropriate backgrounds to investigate the issues being raised.
 They may but need not be members of the faculty of the University.
 Upon appointment of the preliminary inquiry committee, the dean will notify the complainant and the respondent of the names of the committee members.
 The dean will also make every effort to protect the identities of both complainant and respondent with respect to the larger community.
 The appointment of the preliminary inquiry committee will ordinarily be completed within two weeks of the receipt of a properly documented complaint.

 1.3 The preliminary inquiry committee will gather information and determine whether the allegation warrants a formal investigation.
 The committee will then submit a written report of its findings to the dean with a copy to the Provost, the complainant and the respondent.
 The report should state what evidence was reviewed, summarize relevant interviews and include the committee’s recommendation, which will be decided by simple majority of the committee; any dissenting opinion will be noted.
 This report will ordinarily be submitted within thirty calendar days of receipt of the written complaint by the dean.
 The respondent will be given the opportunity to make a written reply to the report of the preliminary inquiry committee within fifteen calendar days following submission of the report to the dean.
 Such reply will be incorporated by the dean as an appendix to the report.
 The entire inquiry process should be completed within forty-five calendar days of the receipt of a properly documented complaint by the dean unless circumstances clearly warrant a delay as determined by the dean in consultation with the Provost.
 In such cases the record of inquiry will detail reasons for the delay.